 The mains high current is suitably dropped by the reactance of the 100uF/400V non-polar capacitor to around 5amps which is applied to the battery bank via the indicated SCR.
 This current can be increased to higher level by simply increasing the capacitance values of the shown 100uF/400V cap.

-The SCR which is used as a switch in this design is held in the switched ON position as long as the associated BC547 at its gate is held switched OFF.
+The thyristor or the SCR which is used as a switch in this design is held in the switched ON position as long as the associated BC547 at its gate is held switched OFF.

 The BC547 base can be seen connected with an opamp output which is configured as a comparator.

-As long as the output of the opamp is kept low the BC547 stays switched OFF, keeping the SCR switched ON.
+As long as the output of the opamp is kept low the BC547 stays switched OFF, keeping the thyristor switched ON.

 The above situation continuous to be in the activated state as long as the preset voltage level of the sensing input pin#3 of the IC remains below the reference level of the pin#2 of the IC.